PhaniKumarAdiraju/MobileFlashCards-react-nanodegree/README.md

 # Mobile-FlashCards : react-nanodegree
-This is a mobile application (Android and iOS) that allows users to study collections of flashcards.
+This is a mobile application (Android and iOS) developed in react-native that allows users to study collections of flashcards.
 The app will allow users to create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks.

 # Specific Requirements
 Use create-react-native-app to build your project.